Press-in technique

 Basic Principles of Joining Technology

-The digital press-in technology by DSM Messtechnik is available in three product series: QMP, SMP and XMP.
+The servo-electric press-in technology by DSM Messtechnik is available in three product series: QMP, SMP and XMP.

 They are particularly used for press-in components in steel construction, aircraft construction, automotive and civil engineering.